andrey-mokhov/graphql-php/docs/en/spiral/object-type.md

             <ul>
                 <li>
                     an instance of the <code>FieldDefinition</code> class
-                    (See <a href="https://webonyx.github.io/graphql-php/type-definitions/object-types/#field-configuration-options">Field configuration options</a>).
+                    (see <a href="https://webonyx.github.io/graphql-php/type-definitions/object-types/#field-configuration-options">Field configuration options</a>).
                 </li>
                 <li>
-                    an instance of a class that implements the <code>ObjectFieldInterface</code> interface (See <a href="object-field.md#object-field-via-interface">Defining fields of an object type by implementing an interface</a>).
+                    an instance of a class that implements the <code>ObjectFieldInterface</code> interface (see <a href="object-field.md#object-field-via-interface">Defining fields of an object type by implementing an interface</a>).
                 </li>
             </ul>
         </td>